-MIS 2910 MIS Internship I
+MIS 2910 MIS Internship I 1 s.h

 Supervised work performed in a professional setting that provides experience with current technologies.
 Final grade based on student performance as measured by a learning agreement negotiated between the student, MIS advisor, and employment supervisor at the beginning of work.
 Prerequisites: must have completed 9 semester hours of MIS classes.